ankitk12029/imageClassifier/README.md

-# 🧠 AWS Image Classification Project
+# 🧠 Secure Serverless Image Classification Using AWS Cloud Services

 A cloud-native image classification application built on AWS using services such as Amazon S3, Lambda, API Gateway, SageMaker, and DynamoDB.
 This project allows users to upload images through a static web interface, classify them using a pre-trained ML model (MobileNet V3), and display the predicted label.